-Bless the ol’ AMD Vega architecture, it’s had a bit of a hard time of late.
+Bless the ol’ AMD Vega architecture, it’s had a bit of a hard time post-launch.
 Since it was first announced, in hushed whispers, as the first high-end Radeon GPU in an age, it’s been hailed both as the saviour of AMD’s graphics division and the architecture that might damn it.
 In all honestly, it’s neither.

 Much of Vega's struggles can be traced back to the choice of HBM2 as the memory technology to be used across the professional and consumer variants of the Vega design.
 If AMD had simply opted for the traditional GDDR5/X memory Vega would have been here a lot sooner, and, importantly, a lot cheaper.

 The lack of stock and confusion over pricing has left a bit of nasty taste in the mouth, with accusations flying around about the original RX Vega 56’s $399 price given out to reviewers being only a short-term deal.